Aliases for PLA2G6 Gene

 GeneCards Summary for PLA2G6 Gene

 PLA2G6 (Phospholipase A2 Group VI) is a Protein Coding gene.
-Diseases associated with PLA2G6 include Parkinson Disease 14, Autosomal Recessive and Infantile Neuroaxonal Dystrophy 1.
-Among its related pathways are Golgi-to-ER retrograde transport and Regulation of actin dynamics for phagocytic cup formation.
-GO annotations related to this gene include calmodulin binding and ATP-dependent protein binding.
-An important paralog of this gene is PNPLA8.
+Diseases associated with PLA2G6 include Neurodegeneration With Brain Iron Accumulation 2A and Parkinson Disease 14, Autosomal Recessive.
+Among its related pathways are Ras signaling pathway and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and ATP-dependent protein binding.
+An important paralog of this gene is TONSL.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.